FAQ for Tax Filing

 What’s the difference between Tax Non-Residents and Tax Residents?

 Tax Non-Resident: May take advantage of any applicable tax treaty benefits and exemption from U.S. Social Security and Medicare/Medicaid taxes.
 Tax Non-Residents generally only pay tax on U.S.- source income.
-You can complete your tax forms using the Sprintax preparation software.
+You can complete your tax forms using the Sprintax Returns preparation software.

 Tax Resident: Cannot take advantage of any tax treaty benefits or other possible tax exemptions available for Tax Non-Residents.
-Sprintax is not able to process returns for Tax Residents.
+Sprintax Returns is not able to process returns for Tax Residents.
 Tax Residents generally follow the same tax rules as U.S. citizens and pay taxes on worldwide income.

 How do I know if I am considered a Tax Non-Resident or Tax Resident?